guydalziel/rubyscripts/github-repo/README.md

 ## Example ##
 ```
 Providing a single argument to the script will create a repository with that name.
-Executing the script without ang arguments will create a repository with the name
+Executing the script without any arguments will create a repository with the name
 of the current directory.

 [gdalziel@e3-1230v2 github-repo]$ ./github-repo.rb examplerepo